 While there are many varieties of spoken Chinese, including Mandarin and Cantonese, the standard written language has two variants: Simplified and Traditional.
 As its name suggests, Simplified Chinese incorporates simplified versions of the original Chinese characters.
 Traditional Chinese, on the other hand, retains the characters in their traditional forms.
 This divergence resulted from the Chinese Communist Party’s campaign to reduce illiteracy in the 1950s by promoting a simplified version of the writing system.
 Today, simplified characters remain the standard in mainland China and Singapore, while people in Hong Kong, Taiwan, and Macau continue to use traditional characters.

-When a museum is targeting tourists, we often advise translating materials into Simplified Chinese.
+When a cultural institution is targeting tourists, we often advise translating materials into Simplified Chinese.
 There are 1.4 billion people in mainland China, as compared to 7 million people in Hong Kong and 23 million in Taiwan.
 And while tourism from China has dipped slightly in recent years, it’s still strong.
 According to the National Travel and Tourism Office’s 2018 report, 24% of tourists from Asia originated from mainland China, as compared to 4% from Taiwan and 1.3% from Hong Kong.

-One exception to this rule applies to museums located in New York and San Francisco, a result of the early influx of Chinese immigrants to these areas.
+One exception to this rule applies to institutions located in New York and San Francisco, a result of the early influx of Chinese immigrants to these areas.
 Chinese communities were established in these cities before the advent of Simplified Chinese and many residents still use the Traditional characters today.
 Therefore, many museums in New York and San Francisco translate into Traditional Chinese.

-Museums that want to best accommodate all Chinese speakers, and have the resources to do so, will often translate into both Simplified and Traditional.
+Cultural institutions that want to best accommodate all Chinese speakers, and have the resources to do so, will often translate into both Simplified and Traditional.

 the many varieties of French